 - A copy of the SPDES General Permit (GP-0-20-001), the signed Notice of Intent (NOI), NOI acknowledgement letter, SWPPP, MS4 SWPPP Acceptance Form, and inspection reports shall be maintained onsite until the site has achieved final stabilization. - During construction it may be necessary to remove surface or subsurface water from work areas.
 Where dewatering of the trench is necessary, the discharges of water from the excavated trench will be pumped into a portable sediment tank.
 The intakes of the hoses used to withdraw the water from the trench will be elevated and screened to minimize pumping of the deposited sediments.
 Soil excavated from the hole shall be stockpiled separately within a straw bale/ silt fence barrier to prevent siltation into surrounding areas. - Where there is not sufficient room in the right-of-way to utilize a portable sediment tank, commercial sediment filter bags may be used to remove sediments from dewatering effluent.
-The dewatering hose will be connected to a filter bag placed on the ground surface within a stabilized areas (e.g., vegetated, or permeable surface such as aggregate).
-Once passing through the filter bag, the dewatering effluent will be discharge onto a vegetated area.
+The dewatering hose will be connected to a filter bag placed on the ground surface within a stabilized area (e.g., vegetated, or permeable surface such as aggregate).
+Once passed through that filter bag, the dewatering effluent will be discharged onto a vegetated area.
 Additional erosion and sedimentation controls may be installed as determined by the Environmental Inspector.
 Sediment filter bags will be inspected regularly.
-The filter bag and accumulated sediment shall be disposed of in an upland location at least 100 feet from a wetland or waterbody or disposed of offsite in a state approved solid waste disposal facility. - Trapped sediment collected during dewatering activities shall be graded on the right-of-way in areas where it cannot be washed into the adjacent stream, wetland, or other sensitive resource.
-Dewatering structures will be removed as soon as possible following the completion of dewatering activities.
+The filter bag and accumulated sediment shall be disposed of in an upland location at least 100 feet from a wetland or waterbody, or disposed of offsite in a state approved solid waste disposal facility.

-- Any contaminated waters removed from a work site may not be discharged without a SPDES permit or must be discharged at a wastewater treatment plant following chemical analysis. - Built up sediment shall be removed from any silt fence when it has reached one-third the height of the fence / dike. - Sediment fencing shall be inspected for depth of sediment, and tears, to see if fabric is securely attached to the fence posts, and to see that the fence posts are firmly in the ground. - The construction entrance shall be cleaned of sediment and redressed when voids in the crushed stone become filled and vehicular tracking of sediment is occurring. - Dust shall be controlled on access points and other disturbed areas subject to surface dust movement and blowing. - Inspection must verify that all practices are adequately operational, maintained properly and that sediment is removed from all control structures. - Inspection must look for evidence of soil erosion on the site, potential of pollutants entering drainage systems, problems at the discharge points, and signs of soil and mud transport from the site to the public road.
+- Trapped sediment collected during dewatering activities shall be graded on the rightof-way in areas where it cannot be washed into the adjacent stream, wetland, or other sensitive resource.
+Dewatering structures will be removed as soon as possible following the completion of dewatering activities. - Any contaminated waters removed from a work site may not be discharged without a SPDES permit or must be discharged at a wastewater treatment plant following chemical analysis. - Built up sediment shall be removed from any silt fence when it has reached one-third the height of the fence / dike. - Sediment fencing shall be inspected for depth of sediment, and tears, to see if fabric is securely attached to the fence posts, and to see that the fence posts are firmly in the ground. - The construction entrance shall be cleaned of sediment and redressed when voids in the crushed stone become filled and vehicular tracking of sediment is occurring. - Dust shall be controlled on access points and other disturbed areas subject to surface dust movement and blowing. - Inspection must verify that all practices are adequately operational, maintained properly and that sediment is removed from all control structures. - Inspection must look for evidence of soil erosion on the site, potential of pollutants entering drainage systems, problems at the discharge points, and signs of soil and mud transport from the site to the public road. - For work occurring in national grid property, national grid shall be copied on all local MS4 approvals as well as all SWPPP inspection reports.